mateo0023/supernote-tool-rs/README.md

 - **Optimized for MacOS (Apple Silicon)**: Built and optimized for machines running on Apple Silicon chips.
 Needs work to integrate potrace's C library when compiling on Windows.

 ## Requirements
+- **Potrace C library**: This project requires the Potrace C library to be installed.
+  - On MacOS `brew install potrace`

-For development (not needed if using a pre-compiled binary)
+For development only (not needed if using a pre-compiled binary)
 - **Rust 1.54** or later
 - **Cargo** (Rust’s package manager)
-- **Potrace C library**: This project requires the Potrace C library to be installed.
 - Additional dependencies as listed in `Cargo.toml`.

 ## Installation